Today is the anniversary of the day my cousin Joe killed himself.

 It was May and I didn't wait until I received my acceptance letter for the Fall to start classes.
 I had waited long enough.
 I enrolled as an undergraduate for the summer and took a statistics class required for the program.

-My not-so-glamorous cleaninig job turned out to be an awesome fit for my needs at the time; I made a lot of great connections I still keep in contact with today and got in fantastic shape as a bonus.
+My not-so-glamorous cleaning job turned out to be an awesome fit for my needs at the time; I made a lot of great connections I still keep in contact with today and got in fantastic shape as a bonus.
 My cleaning clients frequently asked, "How's school?", cheered me on, and were excited when I graduated.
 A few are now like family, attended our wedding, and were the first to babysit our first child.
-I've even received counseling referrals from old cleaning clients!
+I've even received counseling referrals from and been hired for speaking gigs by old cleaning clients!

 After graduate school I was encouraged to apply for the Ph.D. program and worked part-time for the Chair of the Department in exchange for a stipend and full tuition reimbursement.
 These were some of the most exciting and transformational years of my life.
 And to think, I almost missed them.